dayosvoid/Ecommerce-user-admin-store/README.md

 The user logs in using the /api/v1/user/login endpoint, providing their email and password.
 Upon successful login, the server returns a JSON Web Token (JWT).

-This token must be stored securely on the client-side.

 Token Usage
 To access protected routes, the JWT must be included in the Authorization header of every request.